 3. Juki 2010q – Best Industrial Sewing Machine For Denim

-If budget is not a concern and you want an industrial-grade sewing machine to sew denim, Juki 2010q is a reasonable option.
+If budget is not a concern and you want an industrial-grade sewing machine to sew denim, then I would recommends you to go with Juki 2010q.

 With industrial-grade aluminum die-casting for its arm and bed, this machine is sure to last.